Crowdfunding for Your App Development

 Creating an app can use up a lot of your time and resources.
-There is nothing more devastating than going through all of that hard work and not making any money (i.e. due to change of application development trends).
+There is nothing more devastating than going through all of that hard work and not making any money (i.e. due to a change in application development trends).
 The next time you come up with a great idea for an app, you may not want to put the development into motion because you are afraid of failing again and constantly thinking of how much does it cost to create an app for you.
-If you believe that your new app has the real potential of shining bright like a diamond but you do not want to risk losing everything again, you may go another way - app crowdfunding to reduce those potential threats.
+If you believe that your new app has the real potential of shining bright like a diamond but you do not want to risk losing everything again, you may go another way – app crowdfunding to reduce those potential threats.

-Explore the different mobile app funding sources that not only help in bankrolling your application but ones that also give you feedback on your creation and ideas on how to make it more popular.
+Explore the different mobile app funding sources that not only help in bankrolling your application but also give you feedback on your creation and ideas on how to make it more popular.

 When you think of crowdfunding, you may be thinking that you are using this method to fund all aspects of your app.
 However, that is not necessarily the case.
 In many instances, you can use crowdfunding to get money to develop certain parts of the app individually.
 You could also obtain funds to advertise an existing application that is already available to the customers.
 The main purpose of crowdfunding is taking the idea or application you already have and make it better.

 By putting your application on one of the crowdfunding platforms, you can also get a better idea of how interested customers are going to be in your creation.
 If you do not get any funding, you will know that you need to put some work into your app to make it more desirable.